Back to Reference

 Emerging trends and technologies in ESM

-The future of ESM is shaped by emerging trends and technologies such as artificial intelligence (AI), machine learning, and advanced analytics.
+The future of ESM is shaped by emerging trends and technologies like artificial intelligence (AI), with 66% of companies adopting AI agents reporting they are already delivering measurable value through increased productivity.
 These technologies enhance service delivery by enabling predictive maintenance, personalized service experiences, and more efficient resource allocation.

 Potential challenges and opportunities